State Services Minister Chris Hipkins says he was concerned to see the IRD asking political questions

-The Government is demanding answers as to why the IRD included questions of a political nature in a recent poll on New Zealand's tax systems.
+The Government is demanding answers as to why questions of a political nature were included in a recent IRD poll on New Zealand's tax systems.

-This comes as National finance spokeswoman Amy Adams has written to State Services Commissioner (SSC) Peter Hughes, asking for the department to conduct a formal investigation into the saga.
+Prime Minister Jacinda Ardern told reporters this afternoon that these sorts of questions should never be attached to any research from Government departments.

 Over the weekend, Stuff revealed the IRD had asked questions about whether people sit to the right, or the left of the political spectrum in a poll about globalisation and fairness in the tax system.